AlibabaCloudDocs/ram/intl.en-US/Security Settings/Overview of security settings.md

 # Overview of security settings

-This topic describes some basic concepts of security settings in the Resource Access Management \(RAM\) console.
+This topic introduces some basic concepts of security settings in the Resource Access Management \(RAM\) console.

-## Password
+## password

 An identity credential that is used to log on to the Alibaba Cloud Management Console.

 **Note:** We recommend that you change your password on a regular basis and keep your password confidential.

-For more information about how to set a password, see [Change the password for an Alibaba Cloud account](/intl.en-US/Security Settings/Passwords/Change the password for an Alibaba Cloud account.md) and [Change the password of a RAM user](/intl.en-US/Security Settings/Passwords/Change the password of a RAM user.md).
+For more information, see [Change the password for an Alibaba Cloud account](/intl.en-US/Security Settings/Passwords/Change the password for an Alibaba Cloud account.md) and [Change the password of a RAM user](/intl.en-US/Security Settings/Passwords/Change the password of a RAM user.md).

-## Default domain name
+## default domain name

 A unique identifier of an Alibaba Cloud account.
 Alibaba Cloud assigns a **default domain name** for each Alibaba Cloud account.
 The format of the default domain name is `<AccountAlias>.onaliyun.com`.
 This unique identifier can be used for RAM user logon and single sign-on \(SSO\) management.

-For information about how to set a default domain name, see [Manage the default domain name](/intl.en-US/Security Settings/Advanced settings/Manage the default domain name.md).
+For more information, see [Manage the default domain name](/intl.en-US/Security Settings/Advanced settings/Manage the default domain name.md).

-## Domain alias
+## domain alias

 A custom domain name that can be used to replace the default domain name.
-The custom domain name must be publicly resolvable.**** A domain alias is the alias of the default domain name.
+The custom domain name must be publicly resolvable.
+A domain alias is the alias of the default domain name.

-**Note:** A domain alias can be used only after domain ownership verification.
-After verification, you can use the domain alias to replace the default domain name in all scenarios where the default domain name is required.
+**Note:** A domain alias can be used only after the ownership of a domain is verified.
+After the ownership of a domain is verified, you can use the domain alias to replace the default domain name in all scenarios in which the default domain name is required.

-For information about how to set a domain alias, see [Create and verify a domain alias](/intl.en-US/Security Settings/Advanced settings/Create and verify a domain alias.md).
+For more information, see [Create and verify a domain alias](/intl.en-US/Security Settings/Advanced settings/Create and verify a domain alias.md).

 ## AccessKey pair

 An identity credential that is used to verify access identities.
 Each AccessKey pair consists of an AccessKey ID and an AccessKey secret.
 You can use your AccessKey pair or Alibaba Cloud SDK to sign API requests that you send to Alibaba Cloud.
 The AccessKey ID and AccessKey secret are used for symmetric encryption and identity verification.
-After the identity is verified, you can manage Alibaba Cloud resources by calling API operations.
+After your identity is verified, you can manage Alibaba Cloud resources by calling API operations.

 The AccessKey ID is used to identify a user, and the AccessKey secret is used to encrypt and verify a signature string.